buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Import How To.md

 # Export Full JSON from FMG
 Export the "Full JSON" File from Fantasy Map Generator.

+# Export an SVG of the FMG map itself
+Export an SVG of the map.
+It will be useful to check the box that says "Show all labels" - this will show all the names of the States and Burgs on the map.
+Provinces do not have labels to show - it would probably get confusing if they were there as well.

 # Modifications to FMG Full JSON file
 There are some things that need to be modified in the FMG JSON file for the Handlebar Templates and Helpers to work properly.
 It's a good idea to work from a copy of the raw JSON export from FMG.
 That will give you a backup of what you get out of FMG and you can revert to the original data, if needed.
 Make a duplicate of the JSON file and add something like "-MODDED" or "-forIMPORT" to the filename.
 Open this copied JSON file in a text editor. **Be very careful to keep the JSON valid for this to work.**